 The Department of Campus Police is located in Providence Center.
-The department consists of ten full-time personnel and sixteen part-time personnel.
+The department consists of seven full-time personnel and thirteen part-time personnel.
 The department has police officers available 24 hours a day, 7 days per week, and 365 days per year.
 An officer is located at the main entrance to the seminary 24 hours a day, 365 days a year.
 Uniformed Campus Police officers, a supervisor, and a director provide around-the-clock patrol and services to the seminary community.
 NOBTS police officers are trained to respond to calls for service on the NOBTS campus.
 If the call involves criminal activity, then the New Orleans Police Department has jurisdiction on all NOBTS property to investigate crimes and file charges.
-Campus Police has been given law enforcement authority to make arrests and investigate crimes on seminary property only.
+Campus Police does not have any police authority.
 Campus Police works closely with the New Orleans Police Department, the New Orleans Fire Department, and the New Orleans EMS to provide a safe and secure campus environment.
 Any criminal activity is handled by the New Orleans Police Department.